-At all of the institutions included in this research, new project team members are generally assigned to one of a number of sub-teams.
+In this study, new project team members are generally assigned by existing team members to one of a number of sub-teams.
 Each sub-team has a team lead.
 New members understand that they are to follow the directives of that team lead.
 The structure of the teams and sub-teams is hierarchical and typically based on seniority, but even more so on technical expertise.
-These two criteria are very often related - those with seniority tend to have more technical expertise.
+These two criteria are often related - those with seniority tend to have more technical expertise.
 However, technical expertise is very highly valued.
-The women in our interview cohort often reported identifying senior members, and particularly senior members with expertise, as "models."
+The women in our interview cohort often reported identifying senior members evidencing expertise as "models."
 And while senior members may be identified as models, these women experienced little in the way of "top-down" mentorship.
-Something many of them, once established in the teams, sought to change.
-Also, they, and this is true of all members, were expected to commit themselves to the work and to the team.
-Often this commitment meant sacrifice, e.g., little sleep, no social life, and/or ignoring other academic responsibilities.
+Also, they were expected to commit themselves to the work and to the team.
+If this commitment required sacrifice, e.g., little sleep, no social life, and/or ignoring other academic responsibilities, so be it.
 Apparent from the required commitment, project teams are very demanding.
-There is an unwavering expectation that all members will do whatever work needs to be done, to do so well, and on time.
 Self-directed learning or collaborative learning among team members is typical.
-The culture of the teams is very results- and goal-oriented.
+The culture of the teams is very results- and goaloriented.
 Members who cannot deliver those results or fail to meet goals sometimes leave the team.
-When members do leave, continuing team members are understanding, yet rarely are there accommodations made to keep team members involved.
-Within the teams and between the sub-teams, there is a clear acknowledgement of their interdependence, and an almost palpable fear of "letting others down."
+When members do leave, continuing team members are understanding, yet accommodations are rarely made to keep team members involved.
+Within the teams there is a clear acknowledgement of their interdependence, and an almost palpable fear of "letting others down."
 That interdependence contributed to the commitment that the women we interviewed felt toward the project team.
 A dedication to realizing results, to developing the necessary skills and expertise, to supporting the efforts of the other team members were recurring topics among the women we interviewed.
-There are some indications in the data that suggest differences across institutions concerning, for example, how valued technical expertise are relative to the value of social engagement, i.e., "friendship."
+There are some additional indications in the early data that suggest differences across institutions concerning, for example, how valued technical expertise are relative to the value of social engagement, i.e., "friendship."
 That there may be differences only confirms the importance of selecting different institutions with differing ways offering students project team experiences.

-Unfortunately, the project teams appear just as gendered, perhaps racist, and classist as well, as the institutions in which they are housed.
-All of the women interviewees have reported direct and/or indirect experiences of gender bias.
+Unfortunately, project teams appear just as gendered, racist, and classist as the institutions in which they are housed.
+All the women interviewees reported direct and/or indirect experiences of gender bias.
 Instances of direct gender biases tend to be face-threatening challenges of their expertise or of their authority - of their becoming engineers - as team or sub-team leaders.
-The value placed on expertise and seniority, both clearly related to authority in project teams, suggests that these challenges are formidable.
+The value placed on expertise and seniority, both clearly related to authority, in project teams suggests that these challenges are formidable.
 Instances of indirect gender bias tend to dismiss or at least neutralize gender, e.g., "I don't think of you as a girl."
-Also, it is not unusual for these women to have to respond to feminine stereotypes: be cooperative rather than competitive, be assertive rather than aggressive.
+Also, it is not unusual for these women to have to respond to feminine stereotypes: experiencing pressure to be cooperative rather than competitive and be carefully assertive rather than aggressive.